gregwym/Markdown4TE/README.md

 # Markdown4TE

+## Deprecated

+As the latest Typecho has built-in markdown support, this plugin is no-long needed.

+# Overview

 > Full intro please see <http://blog.gregwym.info/typecho-markdown-editor.html>

 It's a Markdown Editor for Typecho php blog system, modified from ichuan's work.